insertion/cmocking/readme.md

-# This is a unit test lirbary for linux
+# This is a unit test library for linux